 or regurgitation or a leaky

-Both of these will put extra strain on the heart and if you
+valve.
+This can put extra strain on your heart and

-your heart has to do extra work to pump the required volume of
+may mean that your heart has to do extra work to pump the required

 What are the symptoms of heart valve disease?

-You may not experience any symptoms but if you so some of
+You may not experience any symptoms but some of the common

 - being out of breath